INJECTIONSHOT/INJECTIONSHOT/README.md

 ![](https://file.garden/aIrFR9W4twp1wUOQ/Screenshot_20251224-105039%20(1).png)

-leave me alone. there's no possible way for your "friend" to have found me. you've made me beyond paranoid that i can't even interact with people outside my friend group anymore, I want absolutely nothing to do with you.
+leave me alone. there's no possible way for your "friend" to have found me. you've made me beyond paranoid that i can't even interact with people outside my friend group anymore, I want absolutely nothing to do with you. can't you just let it rest? i almost forgot about you, it's been months, why reach out now. i would've forgiven you if you weren't a fucking cyberstalker. again. just leave me alone. if you're truly sorry forget this all happened.